Table of Contents

 Granted, this doesn't explain every experience that people have claimed to have had in Moonville.
 It doesn't explain the lady in white, the figure seen on the hill, or the light of a lantern in the tunnel.

-Of course, it is entirely possible that the ghost stories have been made up or that things have been misidentified as ghosts, such as the crane I saw along the river, for example.
+Of course, it is entirely possible that the ghost stories have been made up or that things have been misidentified as ghosts.

 But what if there are ghosts in Moonville?
 It's possible that some people have had experiences and that the stories have been exaggerated over the years.
 Perhaps actual sightings of ghosts in Moonville are actually rare events.